 - Blended systems (a combination of pickup types)

-In the following section I’ll explain the differences in how each pickup works and pros and cons of each.
+In the following section, I’ll explain the differences in how each pickup works and the pros and cons of each.

 Magnetic Pickups (Soundhole Pickups)

 Magnetic pickups are most associated with electric guitars.
 When used on an acoustic guitar they are typically fitted across the soundhole and as a result, are referred to as soundhole pickups.